 The Cambridge Community Electricity program was designed to encourage the development of new renewable energy projects in Cambridge and New England.
-By purchasing renewable energy from local renewable energy projects, the program both creates a stronger market for that electricity and increases the amount of renewable energy in the City’s electricity supply.
+The program is now directly supporting the development of a new solar energy project in Cambridge.

 Adding renewable energy to the local grid

 Both the Standard Green price and the 100% Green Plus price now include a small additional charge of 0.2 ¢/kWh.
 The City will use the money collected from this additional charge to fund the development of a new solar energy project.
 The result is that each Cambridge Community Electricity Program participant will help to add more renewable electricity to the local electricity grid.
 The electricity produced by this new solar project will take the place of some fossil fuel-generated electricity.

 Once the new solar energy project is up and running, the City will apply the renewable energy certificates (RECs) generated by this project to a portion of the electricity used by both Standard Green and 100% Green Plus participants.
 As a result:

 - Standard Green participants will receive the minimum amount of renewable energy required by the state, all from projects in New England.
 They will also receive additional renewable electricity from the new solar project, over and above the state-required minimum, once the project is up and running.

 - 100% Green Plus participants will receive 100% renewable energy, all from projects in New England by having 100% Massachusetts Class I RECs purchased on their behalf.
 They will also receive additional renewable energy from the new solar project, once the project is up and running.

 Renewable energy is purchased through renewable energy certificates, or RECs.
 Visit this page to learn about RECs.